rania3103/holbertonschool-printf/README.md

 # [_printf function](https://via.placeholder.com/10/00b48a?text=+)

-The _printf function prints the output to the standard output (stdout) stream,according to the format specified by the format string.
+The _printf function prints the output to the standard output (stdout) stream, based on the given format string.

-This version of _printf only handles basic formatting options and does not support advanced options like flag characters, field width, precision, or length modifiers.
+This version of _printf only handles basic formatting options and does not support advanced features like flag characters, field width, precision, or length modifiers.

-It's intended as a simple demonstration and not a full replacement for the standard printf function.
+This implementation is a simple demonstration and not a complete replacement for the standard printf function.

 It supports the following format specifiers: